 2. You've always loved the Karate Kid.

 Growing bonsai may not be as easy as it first sounds; it is a commitment.
 There is no magic, they're just plants in containers!
-It's what we do to them that makes them very special.
+It really is the shapes we give them, that makes very special.
+If you can grow a potted plant, you can grow a bonsai.

 If you're ready ... with a willingness to